 Favorable results at trial and through settlement

-We represent publicly held companies, privately held entities and individuals in a wide range of business and civil litigation matters before federal and state courts, administrative agencies, self-regulatory organizations, and in arbitration.
+We represent publicly held companies, privately held entities and individuals in a wide range of commercial litigation matters before federal and state courts, administrative agencies, self-regulatory organizations, and in arbitration.

 Our New York litigation attorneys take a significant number of matters to trial each year.
 As such we are highly skilled and efficient in conducting the strategic and tactical preparations that can make or break a case.